staceyastewart/hangman_electron/README.md

 npm install electron -g
 ```

-You can also run the following (instead of the above):
+You can also run the following (instead of the above) for a pre-buit version of electron:

 ```
 npm init